Nianze/nianze.github.io/content/post/2018-03-15-be-aware-of-template-metaprogramming.md

 [^1]: Programs using TMP may take _much_ longer to compile than their non-TMP counterparts.

-[^2]: Such basic constructs as declaring variables, performing loops, and calling function may look very different from their "normal" C++ counterparts, but that's assembly-level TMP - it's worth to know that libraries for TMP (e.g., Boost's MPL, item 55) offer a higher-level syntax.
+[^2]: Basic constructs, such as declaring variables, performing loops, and calling function, may look very different from their "normal" C++ counterparts, but that's assembly-level TMP - it's worth to know that libraries for TMP (e.g., Boost's MPL, item 55) offer a higher-level syntax.